 For 40 years, Osprey has designed and tested its products out of homebase Cortez, Colo.
 From male- and female-specific packs to those made for particular uses like hiking, bicycling and even commuting, Osprey has something for everyone.

 Their website has a handy “Packfinder” tool to ease decision-making.
-Try the Escapist, the ultimate weatherproof backpack made specifically for hiking in the Rocky Mountains, with features like a hydration pack, quick-access rain-fly and external pockets to carry on-the-go snacks.
+Osprey will help you find the ultimate weatherproof backpack made specifically for hiking in the Rocky Mountains, with features like a hydration pack, quick-access rain-fly and external pockets to carry on-the-go snacks.

 Skiing into Summer